fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 #### 4. Monumental public buildings, Symbolization of Social Surplus
 - Construction of monuments to symbolize the social surplus; the bigger and more grand the monuments and social projects of a historic civilization, the more surplus it held. **Huge pyramids of a booming Egypt Vs. Dinky obelisk of a poopoo settlement**
-	- Attached to these monuments was often a great granary, a main concentration of a civilizations food that was a direct representation of wealth; **Food = growing population = surplus resourses = wealth = more food**
+	- Attached to these monuments was often a great granary, a main concentration of a civilizations food that was a direct representation of wealth; **Food = growing population = surplus resources = wealth = more food**
 	- With the social surplus being held at monuments, which were often huge temples and religious sites, the concentration of wealth becomes centered around a unified group

 #### 5. Social Stratification